 COHS provides all of the coursework you need to qualify for childcare certification, but you will need to find a local agency in your community to fulfill the hands-on training hours required.

 To arm you with the tools you need to find a job, COHS will teach you to create essential documents, such as your resume and a cover letter.
 All students must complete this.

-You must use a desktop or laptop.
-A smart phone, tablet or iPad will not support the learning management system.
+You must use a desktop, laptop, or tablet (iOS or Android).
+A smart phone will not support the learning management system.
 Internet is required.

 Yes.
 At this time, all coursework is available in English only.

 Once enrolled, COHS pairs each student with an academic coach, who provides the student with an individual career path, offers ongoing guidance, evaluates performance and connects the student with the resources needed to master the courses.

 All COHS instructors and academic coaches are state-certified and located in Florida.
 Office hours are 8 a.m. to 5 p.m.
 Central Time; however, coaches have evening hours twice a week.
 The COHS staff will reach out to all students at least once every two weeks – and more often for students in need.

 If chosen for a grant, students will be given up to 18 months to complete the program, which will consist of 18 credits.
 Students accepted into the program may transfer up to 14 credits from their former high school.
 Depending on how many credits the student is able to transfer, the program can be completed in as few as five months.